bilalzaib/AutoGrader/README.md

 ## Introduction

-This system is developed for [FAST-NUCES Peshawar Campus](http://pwr.nu.edu.pk) for the handling of the student assignments.
-This system provide auto grading functionality for the students submission and generated submission reports for the Instructor.
+This system is developed for [FAST-NUCES Peshawar Campus](http://pwr.nu.edu.pk) for the handling of student assignments.
+This system provide auto grading functionality for the students submission and generate submission reports for the instructor.

 ### Functionality

-1. Admin, Instructor and Student accounts.
+1. Admin, Instructor and Student accounts
 2. Course with unique enroll key
-3. Assignments with test and assignment file.
+3. Assignments with test and assignment file
 4. Assignment Submission Report (based on the latest submission)
 5. Student Account: Password Recovery, Submission Password, Submission Score and Submission Log

 ### Prerequisites

-Check [requirement.txt](requirement.txt) for the prerequisites packages.
+Check [requirements.txt](requirements.txt) for the prerequisites packages.
 You can install requirment package using following command:

 ```
 cd AutoGrader/
-pip install -r requirement.txt
+pip install -r requirements.txt
 ```

 ### Installing